EspressoSystems/cape/README.md

 ## Ethereum contracts

-Compile the contracts to extract the abi for the ethers abigen (workflow to be improved!).
-Run the following command from the root of the `cap-on-ethereum` checkout:
+To compile all the contracts run the following command from the root of the `cap-on-ethereum` checkout:

-    build-abi
+    hardhat compile

 Note: structs will only be included in the ABI if there is a (public, I guess) function that uses them.